groupe-sii/sails-hook-orm-mongorito/README.md

 # sails-hook-orm-mongorito

-An hook to override default Waterline orm in Sails.js with Mongorito.
+A Sails.js hook to override build-in Waterline ORM by Mongorito.

 > **Important**
 >